tarun5786/assignment-01-bitsom_ba_2511767/part1-rdbms/normalization.md

 if customer named "Priya Sharma" want to change their city from Delhi to Hyderabad. <br>
 the existing city name need to be change in multiple rows. to understand to refer column "customer_city", row - (2, 5, 21)
-forgetting to update any one row cause data inconsistency.
+forgetting to update any one row can cause data inconsistency.

 ### Deletion Anamoly:
 refer row - 16